10 skills at the heart of every leader’s arsenal.

 - blended with a mix of extrinsic and intrinsic needs

-- and coupled with what we have learnt from the SCARF model on the ways to treat each individual based around their social behavioral preferences.
+- and coupled with what we have learned from the SCARF model on treating each individual based on their social, behavioral preferences.

 Right so we have finished with our 2nd of the basics